iocage/iocage/doc/source/jailtypes.rst

 :samp:`# iocage create -T -r 11.2-RELEASE`

 Thickjails are copied from the appropriate RELEASE at creation time.
-These consume a huge amount of space, but are fully independent.
+These consume a large amount of space, but are fully independent.

-These are ideal for transmission or synchronization btween different hosts with :command:`zfs send` and :command:`zfs receive`.
+These are ideal for transmission or synchronization between different hosts with :command:`zfs send` and :command:`zfs receive`.